NicholasPiano/transactino/wotan/apps/transactino/templates/index.html.md

 ### subscription activate

-`subscription activate` marks a subscription for activation.
+`subscription activate` marks a `Subscription` for activation.
 If the activation date is in the future, the system will not activate the subscription until that time, but this command must be run to allow that to happen.
 This method requires a payment to be submitted.
 Each subscription has a unique `origin` property that can be viewed by using `get`.
 Only the payment with this `origin` can be closed to allow this specific subscription to be activated.

 Parameter | Description
 --------- | -----------